-The third tip is pricing with a strategy in mind.
+Price it with a strategy in mind.
 Of course there’s always a strategy in mind but if you legitimately want to get $500,000 for your home, consider pricing it at $499,999.
 It’s a one dollar difference that has a huge effect!
 Many of us have our limits on what we’ll spend on something.
 This works with investments purchases as well.
 If our limit is $500k, spending $499k means we’ve successfully gone under our budget.

-The fourth pro tip is waiting to list your home for sale until you’re in a seller’s market.
+Wait to list your home for sale until you’re in a seller’s market.
 There’s no hard and fast way to determine when the market will tip toward sellers though.
 For this to work you may have to play the waiting game…

-Now the fifth pro tip is if you’re in a buyer’s market… You may want to consider offering the buyer concessions.
+If you’re in a buyer’s market… You may want to consider offering the buyer concessions.
 If there are not enough qualified buyers in the market, you’ll need to do something to get that sale.
 A popular concession is offering to pay the buyer’s closing costs.
 You can also offer to pay for their inspections or throw in other perks.
 Start with the lower cost concessions and go from there.